TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 42/Genesis 42.7.md

 ---

-And Joseph saw his brethren, and he knew them, but made himself strange unto them, and spake roughly with them; and he said unto them, Whence come ye?
-And they said, From the land of Canaan to buy food.
+Joseph saw his brothers, and he recognized them, but acted like a stranger to them, and spoke roughly with them.
+He said to them, "Where did you come from?"
+They said, "From the land of Canaan to buy food."